openpmix/prrte/src/docs/prrte-rst-content/README.txt

    b.
 Be ware of creating RST labels, especially for the "lowest"
       level files (that may be included multiple times in multiple places).

-   c.
-When using the ".. include::" RST directive, use the absolute
-      path form, and assume that /prrte-rst-content is a top-level directory in the RST doc tree.